Cavendish experiment: The experiment

 The apparatus consisted of a torsion balance made of a 6 ft wooden rod horizontally suspended from a wire, with two 2 in, 1.61 lb lead spheres, one attached to each end.
 Two massive 12 in, 348 lb lead balls, suspended separately, could be positioned away from or to either side of the smaller balls, 8.85 in away.
 The experiment measured the faint gravitational attraction between the small and large balls, which deflected the torsion balance rod by about 0.16" (or only 0.03" with a stiffer suspending wire).

 The two large balls could be positioned either away from or to either side of the torsion balance rod.
 Their mutual attraction to the small balls caused the arm to rotate, twisting the suspension wire.
 The arm rotated until it reached an angle where the twisting force of the wire balanced the combined gravitational force of attraction between the large and small lead spheres.
 By measuring the angle of the rod and knowing the twisting force (torque) of the wire for a given angle, Cavendish was able to determine the force between the pairs of masses.
-Since the gravitational force of the Earth on the small ball could be measured directly by weighing it, the ratio of the two forces allowed the Relative density of the Earth to be calculated, using Newton's law of gravitation.
+Since the gravitational force of the Earth on the small ball could be measured directly by weighing it, the ratio of the two forces allowed the relative density of the Earth to be calculated, using Newton's law of gravitation.

-Cavendish found that the Earth's density was 5.448±0.033 times that of water (due to a simple arithmetic error, found in 1821 by Francis Baily, the erroneous value 5.480±0.038 appears in his paper).
+Cavendish found that the Earth's density was 5.448±0.033 times that of water (although due to a simple arithmetic error, found in 1821 by Francis Baily, the erroneous value 5.480±0.038 appears in his paper).
 The current accepted value is 5.514 g/cm3.

 To find the wire's torsion coefficient, the torque exerted by the wire for a given angle of twist, Cavendish timed the natural oscillation period of the balance rod as it rotated slowly clockwise and counterclockwise against the twisting of the wire.
 For the first 3 experiments the period was about 15 minutes and for the next 14 experiments the period was half of that, about 7.5 minutes.
-The period changed because after the third experiment Cavendish put a stiffer wire.
+The period changed because after the third experiment Cavendish put in a stiffer wire.
 The torsion coefficient could be calculated from this and the mass and dimensions of the balance.
 Actually, the rod was never at rest; Cavendish had to measure the deflection angle of the rod while it was oscillating.